dncoyote/interview-guides/Notes/CoreJava.md

 --
 hibernate states
 ---
-working of hashmap
-difference between hashmap and hashtable can we add a object as a key in hm what happens when duplicate key is added in hm diff between arraylist and vector diff between run and start can we run already running thread
+difference between hashmap and hashtable can we add a object as a key in hm diff between arraylist and vector diff between run and start can we run already running thread